 The Habitat for Humanity Build Jimmy Carter Called His Favorite

 You'd think that being president of the United States would be the pinnacle of anyone's life.
-For James (Jimmy) Earl Carter, Jr., it was just one stop on a very long train ride, filled with powerful, good deeds and gentle influence.
+For Jimmy Cater, it was just one stop on a very long train ride, filled with powerful, good deeds and gentle influence.

 Former President Jimmy Carter is almost as well-known for his volunteer work with Habitat for Humanity as he was for being 39th president of the United States.
 And that’s for a good reason.
-While he served as president for four years (1977 to 1981), his relationship with Habitat for Humanity, a global, nonprofit, housing organization dedicated to providing decent and affordable homes for families, started back in 1984 and continues to this day.
+While he served as president for four years (1977 to 1981), his relationship with Habitat for Humanity, a global, nonprofit, housing organization dedicated to providing decent and affordable homes for families, started back in 1984 and continued until the president was in his late 90s.

 Since then, with his beloved wife Roslyn by his side, President Carter has worked on 4,300 homes across 14 countries as part of the Carter Work Project.
 When we say work, we mean work as in getting his hands dirty, wearing jeans, and picking up tools.
 Through the years, Carter has worked alongside thousands of everyday volunteers, including local inmates in Houston, as well as celebrities, including Brad Pitt and Garth Brooks; slept in all manner of accommodations, dealt with all types of weather from the windstorms of the South Dakota plains to the heat of Vietnam and the cold of China.
 Read on for more about his history with the organization and specifics on the build that was his most sentimental.